Where Are the Best Places to View Hydrangeas in Kamakura?

 Finally, I headed to another hotspot – Hasedera.
 The street connecting Kōtoku-in and Hasedera is a busy tourist street with cafes, coffee shops, souvenir shops, and museums lined up on both sides of the road.
 Hase JR Station is located at the end of the street, this is where I took the train back to Tokyo after my day.

 I spent some time exploring the shops, had Warabi Mochi, and some snacks before arriving at the temple.
 Hasedera is another hotspot in Kamakura for hydrangea and both locals and visitors know it.
-Nicknamed “the Flower Temple”, The temple was built 1,200 years ago and you could see different kinds of flowers in the temple through the year.
+Nicknamed “the Flower Temple”, The temple was built 1,200 years ago and you could see different kinds of flowers in the temple throughout the year.
 The main hall has a giant wooden carved statute, the Buddhist Goddess of Mercy, towers at a height of 9.8 meters and is the largest of its kind in Japan.
 In addition to the significant cultural properties, the gazebo at the top of the temple offers a stunning view of the temple, Kamakura city, to the ocean of Kamakura and beyond.

 There could be a long line during peak season and visitors will need to obtain a time ticket upon arrival in order to enter the “Hydrangea Path”.
 Sometimes it could be about an hour wait to be there at the latest at around 4 pm so you won’t miss the chance!